FredericSivignon2/Consolification/README.md

 ## User types and argument hierarchy

 For advanced Console Applications, you often need a large bunch of arguments.
 Imagine for example you need to create a Console Application similar to the `NET` DOS command.
 This command provides several major features, to manage Windows network services, network shares, display network settings etc. All those major features are grouped behind arguments (ACCOUNTS, COMPUTER, CONFIG, START...).
 When you use one of those arguments, you can also specify other arguments dedicated to those 'parents' arguments (like /ADD for the COMPUTER parent argument).
 In Consolification library, '/ADD' is called a child argument.
 And COMPUTER is its parent.
 Meaning that, /ADD can only appear if you have use the COMPUTER argument.
-There are two possibilities to easily implement this argument hierarchy within the Consolification library:
+To easily implement this argument hierarchy within the Consolification library, you have to create dedicated classes and embed those classes to your main data class as public properties.
-1) Create user types.
-2) Use the [`CIParentArgumentAttribute`](#ciparentargumentattribute) and the [`CIChildArgumentAttribute`](#cichildargumentattribute) attributes.

 ### Creating user type